xywang01/TAT-HUM/README.md

     x_vel, percent_feature=0.05, allow_multiple_segments=False)
 ```

+When solely relying on the percentage-based method, users should beware of the scenarios in which extraneous movements
+may produce velocity greater than the target movement’s peak velocity.
+In this situation, the incorrect peak velocity
+would be used to derive the threshold.
+To avoid this issue, it would generally be a good practice to visually inspect
+the resulting kinematic trajectories in relation to the detected threshold (see Automated Processing Pipeline section).
 Finally, users can also adopt a displacement-based approach using displacement, the appropriate start and end position,
 and a distance threshold:

 ```python